laverdet/isolated-vm/README.md

 * **return** *[transferable]*

 Will attempt to invoke an object as if it were a function.
-If the return value is transferable it will be returned to the called of `apply`, otherwise an error will be thrown.
+If the return value is transferable it will be returned to the caller of `apply`, otherwise an error will be thrown.

+`applySyncPromise` is a special version of `applySync` which may only be invoked on functions belonging to the default isolate AND may only be invoked from a non-default thread.
+Functions invoked in this way may return a promise and the invoking isolate will wait for that promise to resolve before resuming execution.
+You can use this to implement functions like `readFileSync` in a way that doesn't block the default isolate.
+Note that the invoking isolate will not respond to any async functions until this promise is resolved, however synchronous functions will still function correctly.
+Misuse of this feature may result in deadlocked isolates, though the default isolate will never be at risk of a deadlock.

 ### Class: `ExternalCopy` *[transferable]*
 Instances of this class represent some value that is stored outside of any v8 isolate.
 This value